yannickbilcot/Watcher3/README.md

 Watcher may change frequently, so we strongly suggest that you come by and say hello on Freenode (#watcher3) or via Gitter.

-You may also wish to subscribe to the subreddit /r/watcher, but at this time, there is little activity there.
+You may also wish to subscribe to the subreddit /r/watcher, but at this time there is little activity there.
 It was for the original project, and most the current developement talk is happening via IRC and Gitter.

-Refer to the wiki for more information about post-processing, start scripts, and other features.
+Refer to the wiki for more information about post-processing, start scripts, and other features. https://github.com/barbequesauce/Watcher3/wiki

 You may also wish to checkout ellnic's repo, which may (or may not) have certain downstream changes before they are pulled. https://github.com/ellnic/Watcher3 Please do not submit PR's there, submit them to barbequesauce.

 ## Recent Highlights